vajss/Neuronske/README.md

 # Walmart sales predictions
-Machine learning project for prediction of sales in Walmart retail shops
+Machine learning homework project for colage subject 'System theory 2' for prediction of sales in Walmart retail shops.